chzvz/usb-auto-sync/README.md

 A simple, reliable tool that automatically syncs a folder on your computer to a USB drive whenever the drive is plugged in.
 Uses sytemd to trigger Python scipt when USB appears.
-Python script uses rsync to sync files.
+Python script uses rsync to sync files every 3 seconds.
 Designed for Debian/KDE but should work on most Linux systems with systemd, rsync, and Python.